yeslogic/prince-docs/docs/javascript.md

 #### Script functions

-The [`Prince.addScriptFunc`](js-support.md#window.Prince.addScriptFunc) method takes two arguments: the string name that will be exposed to CSS, and the function itself.
+The [`Prince.addScriptFunc`](js-support.md#window.Prince.addScriptFunc) method exposes an arbitrary JavaScript function to CSS.
+It takes two arguments: the string name that will be exposed to CSS, and the function itself.
 See [Script Functions](gen-content.md#script-functions) for an example.

 #### Box tracking